Henri Curiel

 Henri Curiel (13 September 1914 – 4 May 1978) was a Jewish-Egyptian communist activist.
 Born in Egypt, he led the Democratic Movement for National Liberation until he was expelled from the country in 1950.
 Settling in France, Curiel aided the Algerian Front de Libération Nationale and other national liberation causes, including in South Africa and Latin America.
 He was also involved in Israeli-Palestinian peace efforts.
 In 1978 he was assassinated in Paris; his murderer has never been identified.

 Early life and family

 Curiel was born in Cairo to an Italian Sephardic Jewish family.
+His father, Daniel Curiel, was a banker.
 He became an Egyptian citizen in 1935.
-His brother Raoul Curiel became a respected archaeologist and numismatist, specializing in Central Asian studies.
+His brother Raoul Curiel became a respected archaeologist and numismatist, specialising in Central Asian studies.
 A cousin was Eugenio Curiel, a physicist and anti-fascist militant who was murdered in Italy in 1945.
 Another cousin was the British KGB spy George Blake.
 In a 1991 interview, Blake said that the older Curiel had been influential as a communist in shaping his political views, as Blake met him as a teenager.